Algarve-South-Portugal.com

 Praia do Barril beach

-There is an enjoyable 4-hour hiking route which leads from Tavira to Barril beach and passes through the villages of Santa Luzia and Pedras d'El-Rei.
-The return route can follow the beach to Praia de Tavira and catch the ferry back to central Tavira.
-This is a very scenic hiking route and a great way to see the region.
+For active travellers, an excellent 4-hour hiking route connects Tavira to Barril beach, passing through the octopus fishing village of Santa Luzia and the resort area of Pedras d'El-Rei.
+The return journey can follow the coastline to Praia de Tavira, where you can catch the ferry back to central Tavira.

 Related articles: Praia do Barril and Anchor Cemetery guide